 It's a reality in the cycle of life.
-As we age, many things we used to be able to do on our own, become more difficult.
+As we age, many things we used to be able to do on our own become more difficult.
 The good news is, skills can be retaught if we get the right help.
 That’s good news all around, because no one likes to need or ask for assistance.
-Dependence is an awful thing to face and can cause mental health issues like depression and anxiety disorders.
-At Greystone Health Care Center, our occupational therapy team's main goal is to enhance daily life.
-For patients who have lost or have difficulty with self-care skills due to illness, injury or a mental health condition, this can have a huge impact.
+Dependence is an awful thing to face, and it can cause mental health issues like depression and anxiety disorders.
+At Greystone Health Care Center, our Occupational Therapy team's main goal is to enhance daily life.
+For patients who have lost or have difficulty with self-care skills due to illness, injury, or a mental health condition, this can have a huge impact.
 We do this with the special care and comfort that our clients know us for.

 The loss of daily function is often the first sign of a memory-stealing illness like dementia or Alzheimer’s.
 The patients seem to have forgotten how to take care of themselves.
 How can occupational therapists help?
 They can guide a person with dementia, for example, to make lists and use other prompts to aid recall.
 As the devastating illness impacts verbal skills and self-care tasks such as eating and toileting, they can help simplify activities.
 Offering foods with a pleasing texture, soothing music, or a stretching program to decrease pain are just a few examples.